 Atmospheric dust is an active component of the climate system.
 Paleo dust records from the early Holocene and Eemian, which were both a few degrees warmer than today, are used to constrain models of a future warmer climate.
 Ice core records provide a strong tie point for paleo dust models, as they have a high temporal resolution and are representative of a large geographical area.
 However no insoluble dust record from Greenland of the Holocene and Eemian has so far been published.
-This is partly due to the low dust concentration, which demands high accuracy from the instruments.
+This is partly due to the low dust concentration in the ice, which demands high accuracy from the instruments.

-In this thesis it is shown that the discrepancy between the two most commonly used instruments for dust concentration and size distribution measurements in ice cores, the Coulter Counter and the Abakus, is due to the non-spherical shape of the particles.
-The Amsterdam Discrete Dipole Approximation is used to show that the Abakus is strongly influenced by Mie scattering when measuring standard polystyrene spheres, while the Mie scattering effects cancel out for real dust particles due to their variable shape.
+Long ice core dust concentration and size distribution records are often measured by Abakus laser sensor.
+Abakus measurements deviate from measurements by the more accurate Coulter Counter, and the discrepancy can not be solved by a simple calibration.
+In this thesis it is shown that the discrepancy between the Coulter Counter and the Abakus is due to the non-spherical shape of the particles.
+The Abakus is strongly influenced by Mie scattering when measuring standard polystyrene spheres, while the Mie scattering effects cancel out for real dust particles due to their variable shape, as shown by Amsterdam Discrete Dipole Approximation simulations.
 Furthermore, the Abakus assigns a larger size to the particles than the Coulter Counter, since the particles are elongated.
-A Single Particle Extinction and Scattering Instrument (SPES) was used to measure an aspect ratio of $0.39 \pm 0.03$ for local east Greenlandic dust and $0.33 \pm 0.03$ for remote Asian dust in the east Greenlandic RECAP ice core.
-The aspect ratio derived from the discrepancy between the Coulter Counter and Abakus agrees with the SPES results, and is able to discern between the local and remote dust.
+A Single Particle Extinction and Scattering Instrument (SPES) was used to measure an aspect ratio of 0.39 ± 0.03 for local east Greenlandic dust and 0.33 ± 0.03 for remote Asian dust in the east Greenlandic RECAP ice core.
+The aspect ratio derived from the discrepancy between the Coulter Counter and Abakus agrees with the SPES results, and local and remote dust can be easily discerned.
 If the aspect ratio is known, the Abakus can be calibrated to the Coulter Counter, so it gives accurate concentrations and size distributions.

-The Abakus has been used to measure the dust concentration and size distribution of the RECAP ice core, which was drilled in 2015 on the Renland ice cap by the East Greenland coast.
-The RECAP dust record has a high concentration of large particles during the Holocene and Eemian, but few during the glacial.
+The RECAP ice core was drilled in 2015 on the Renland ice cap by the East Greenland coast.
+Its dust record has been measured by Abakus calibrated using the known particle shape.
+It has a high concentration of large particles during the Holocene and Eemian, but low concentrations during the glacial.
 On the other hand, the glacial has a much higher concentration of small particles than the interglacials.
 This glacial record is almost identical to the NGRIP dust record, which indicates that the RECAP glacial dust comes from Asia like the NGRIP dust.
-The 20 $\mu$ m mode and geochemical analysis of the interglacial dust shows that it has a local origin, coming from the Scoresby Sund area.
+The 20 μ m mode and geochemical composition of the interglacial dust shows that it has a local origin, coming from the Scoresby Sund area.
 The large particle concentration fell by more than 90% from 116.6 ± 0.7 to 111.1 ± 0.5 ka b2k (before year 2000 CE) and rose again from 12.1 ± 0.1 to 9.0 ± 0.1 ka b2k.
-The reduction of large particles at the onset of the glacial was because the Greenland ice sheet and glaciers grew and covered the dust sources.
-The large particle concentration increased at the same time as surface exposure dating of rocks shows glacier retreat.
-The non-zero large particle concentration shows that some ice free area persisted throughout the glacial.
+The decrease in large particle concentration at the onset of the glacial was because the Greenland ice sheet and glaciers grew and covered the dust sources.
+The large particle concentration increased at the same time as the glaciers retreated.
+The non-zero large particle concentration shows that some ice free areas persisted throughout the glacial.